sreeeku/portfolio/content/authors/admin/_index.md

   - course: MS in Computer Science
     institution: University of Texas at Arlington
     year: 2020
-  - course: BE in Andhra University
+  - course: BE in Electronics and Communication
-    institution: Massachusetts Institute of Technology
+    institution: Andhra University
     year: 2012-2016

 # Social/Academic Networking